Canada's CP Rail to resume operations after arbitration agreement | Business

 A binding arbitration typically involves an employer and a union presenting their demands before an independent arbitrator, whose decision on contract terms is final.
 "While arbitration is not the preferred method, we were able to negotiate terms and conditions that were in the best interest of our members," union spokesperson Dave Fulton said.

-Normal operations will continue at CP during the arbitration period, Canada's Minister of Labour Seamus O'Regan Jr, who mediated the talks, said.
+Canada's Minister of Labour Seamus O'Regan Jr, who mediated the talks, said normal operations will continue at CP during the arbitration period.
 The agreement comes as global supply chain woes hamper the rail sector and industries that depend on it to transport everything from cars to coal.

-"We are obviously relieved but even a strike of short duration has impacts and is costly," Chief executive of the Mining association of Canada Pierre Gratton said.
-Canada's Nutrien Ltd said last week it might need to reduce potash production at its mines in the province of Saskatchewan if CP went into a shutdown that lasted longer than a few days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)